 Some Ways to Cut Back

-- Consider offering remote work opportunities so that you can reduce the amount of office space needed, and also so that you can hire people residing in countries where the cost of living is lower, as this allows you to cut down on labor costs.
+- Consider offering remote work opportunities to reducing the amount of office space needed.
+You can also hire people residing in countries where the cost of living is lower, as this allows, which cuts down on labor costs.

 - Outsource and automate wherever you can.
-Determine what it is you do best and then outsource and automate the rest.
-There’s no way you can become a specialist in all aspects of the business.
-So it’s better to become perfect at one thing and then rely on others to do the rest.
+Determine what you do best and then outsource and automate the rest.
+You cannot become a specialist in all aspects of the business.
+So it’s better to become perfect at one thing than rely on others to do the rest.

 - Audit All Systems and Processes.
-Spend some time analyzing the way you do things to determine if there’s a cheaper way.
-For example, could you be using a POS system that charges fewer fees?
+Spend time analyzing how you do things to determine if there’s a cheaper way.
+For example, could you use a POS system that charges fewer fees?
 Or could you make use of Fulfillment By Amazon as a way to reduce shipping and customer service fees?
-These changes can result in huge savings, which you can then use to grow the business.
+These changes can result in huge savings, which you can use to grow the business.

-Just like you need to cut the sandbags off a hot air balloon for it to fly, to grow your business, you need to get leaner and lighter.
+Just like you need to cut the sandbags off a hot air balloon for it to fly, you need to get leaner and lighter to grow your business.
 Audit your systems to see where you could be doing better, and consider getting help from third-party vendors and technology.

-Doing this will free up some cash in the business and make you more efficient, which leads to more investment, better returns, and growth down the line.
+Doing this will free up some cash in the business and make you more efficient, leading to more investment, better returns, and growth.